nullbr/chess_game/README.md

 ## [Chess](https://replit.com/@nullbr/chessgame)

 A classic Chess game, written in Ruby.
-The final TOP project in the ruby curriculum.
+It was developed applying Test Driven Development techniques, automating tests with RSpec.
+This was the final project from TheOddinProject Ruby programming curriculum.
+The game can be played as multiplayer or against an artificial intelligence (under development).
 Play it at [Replit](https://replit.com/@nullbr/chessgame)!

 <div style="display: inline_block">